Exact densities of loops in O(1) dense loop model and of clusters in critical percolation on a cylinder II: rotated lattice: Introduction

+The mentioned results characterize the asymptotic behavior of cluster densities on a strip in the large strip width limit.
+On the other hand, the question about exact values of the cluster densities on strips of an arbitrary finite width is still open even for the simplest planar lattices like square and triangular lattice.
+Their explicit expressions would allow one not only to obtain the leading universal finite size corrections, but also to study the next terms of the asymptotic expansion in the inverse strip width, which might also have a interesting CFT content.

-The dependence of densities of percolation clusters on the probability of an open bond was studied in \cite{ChangShrock2004,ChangShrock2021} for lattice strips of finite width.
-Since for general open bond probability the integrability toolbox can not be used, only a few small values of the strip width were treated, for which the problem is reduced to manipulations with the finite dimensional transfer matrix.
+The dependence of the densities of percolation clusters on the open bond probability $\tt{p}$ was studied in \cite{ChangShrock2004,ChangShrock2021} for lattice strips of finite width.
+Unfortunately, the integrability toolbox can not be used for general values $\tt{p}$.
+Therefore, only a few small values of the strip width were treated, for which the problem is reduced to manipulations with the finite dimensional transfer matrix.
 No generalization for arbitrary lattice sizes is known to be achievable in this way.